vupolcom/VU-Election-Study/docs/reports/SM-report-followers/SM-followers-dutch-candidates.md

 ## Who Shares a Similar Audience on Twitter?

 We used the Twitter API to collect (on Jan.
 19, 2021) the list of followers of each of the 13 candidates.
 Then, for each possible pair of candidates, we checked the amount of users who follows both candidates.
 We report the findings in the figure below, which should be read as follows: _the percentages in each cell indicate the % of followers of the candidate on left, that also follows the candidate at the bottom_.
 The same type of analysis cannot be conducted with the data publicly available from Facebook and Instagram, so we had to stick to Twitter for this one.
 Here is what we learned.
+For this analysis, we use Mark Rutte's personal acocunt rather than his Prime Minister account.

 #### There is a big overlap between the followers of GL and all the other parties